-People Planet Profit … by Peter Fisk … Free Edition for 50th Earth Day
+People Planet Profit … by Peter Fisk … Free Edition for TEDx Countdown 2020

-I am giving away this free edition of my book to celebrate the 50th Earth Day.
+I am giving away this free edition of my book to celebrate TEDx Countdown 2020.

 People do not trust business.
 They increasingly see companies as irresponsible, greedy and inhuman.
 Climate change and economic downturn have accelerated new expectations.
 Businesses need to reengage people, to understand their new priorities, rethink their role and propositions, work in new ways, and enable people to do more themselves.
 Resolving the many paradoxes faced by customers who want the best things but also to do “the right thing” and business leaders who want to grow but in more responsible ways.